dashpilot/inertia-vanilla-php-svelte/README.md

 A lightweight implementation of Inertia.js v2 with plain PHP and Svelte 5.
 No frameworks required.

+This version uses Svelte, but there's also a [Vue version](https://github.com/dashpilot/inertia-vanilla-php)

 ## Why?

 Modern PHP comes with many powerful features built-in: